Randolph-Brooks Federal Credit Union: Services

 RBFCU offers many products and services in common with other financial institutions, including savings accounts, checking accounts, loan products and mobile technology.
 RBFCU was among the first financial institutions in the United States to release a remote deposit platform that allowed members to make deposits from their mobile devices.

 RBFCU also offers a low-interest credit card option, along with a rewards credit card that offers 2% cash back on credit card purchases for both consumer and business members.
-In 2019, the total payout for the cash back credit card program was more than $9.2 million.
 RBFCU partners with Mastercard for both their debit and credit card offerings.

 Competition

-Several other financial services companies specializes in serving parts of the military.
-The credit union competes with other military credit unions, like Pentagon Federal Credit Union, Air Force Federal Credit Union and NavyArmy Federal Credit Union (which only serves parts of Texas), as well as with some large banks including USAA.
+Several other financial services companies that specialize in serving parts of the military.
+The credit union competes with other military credit unions, like Pentagon Federal Credit Union, Air Force Federal Credit Union and Rally Credit Union, as well as with some large banks including USAA.

 Corporate headquarters

 In 2012, RBFCU completed the construction of an addition to its new corporate headquarters, including the Randy M. Smith Cuseum, which provides recountings of the credit union's history and heritage through multiple media, including video, multimedia, art and sculpture.
 In 2018, a second addition was made to the corporate headquarters to allow space for more growth, and to expand upon employee amenity offerings such as a fitness center, café, health clinic and more.